intentor/adic/README.md

 ## * <a id="general-notes">General notes</a>

-1. If an instance is not found, it will be resolved to NULL;
+1. If an instance is not found, it will be resolved to NULL.
-2. Multiple injections should occur on an array of the desired type;
+2. Multiple injections must occur in an array of the desired type.
-3. Order of bindings is controlled by just reordering the bindings;
+3. Order of bindings is controlled by just reordering the bindings during container setup.
+4. Avoid singleton bindings of objects that will be destroyed during execution.
+This can lead to loose references in the container.
-4. Adic relies on Unity Test Tools for unit testing.
+5. *Adic* relies on Unity Test Tools for unit testing.
 You can download it at [Unity Asset Store](https://www.assetstore.unity3d.com/#!/content/13802).

 ## <a id="examples"></a>Examples